 - Through the Looking Glass Quilt Pattern

 If you're like, I don't got time to watch a video on how to cut templates!
 I need to know NOW!
 No prob, baby.
-Chiiiill.
-Let’s break this into steps (who doesn’t like steps??) and log this Quilting 101 session in the books.
+Chilllll.
+Let’s break this into steps.

 How to Cut Templates:

-Some of my quilt patterns, as well as many others in the quilting world, come with printable templates for you to use.
-There is ONE KEY THING to keep in mind when printing these out.
+Some Suzy Quilts patterns, as well as many others in the quilting world, come with printable templates for you to use.
+There is ONE KEY THING to keep in mind when printing these — print them to-scale.